maikelbos0/VDT.Core.DependencyInjection/src/VDT.Core.DependencyInjection/README.md

 ## Attribute-based service registration

-The extension method `Attributes.ServiceRegistrationOptionsExtensions.AddAttributeServiceTypeProviders` allows you to move registration for your services from the `Startup` class to the services themselves without using convention-based registration.
+The extension method `Attributes.ServiceRegistrationOptionsExtensions.AddAttributeServiceRegistrationProviders` allows you to move registration for your services from the `Startup` class to the services themselves without using convention-based registration.
 Simply mark your services or service implementations with the different types of service attributes to indicate that a service should be registered and use the options extension to add the correct providers.

 There are six attributes available:
 - `Attributes.TransientServiceAttribute` marks a service to be registered as a transient service with the supplied implementation type